F-Bafti/F-Bafti.github.io/_posts/2025-11-13-Lets-build-GPT.md

 This approach allows the transformer to see input sequences ranging from a single character up to the full block size.

 ## Batching
-We also generate batches of input because we cannot feed the entire dataset at once.
+We generate batches of input because we cannot feed the entire dataset at once.
 Here’s a function to get a batch:

 ```
 batch_size = 4 # how many independent sequence will be process in parallel?